 - Includes a completed redetermination form and supporting medical record documentation (please include a copy of the demand letter and the TIP or review results letter)

-Note: Claims adjusted based on a determination made by CERT or the recovery auditor contractor cannot be adjusted by the provider or by Palmetto GBA.
-Therefore, even if you do not dispute the overpayment decision but need to make other corrections to the claim (e.g., to correct a clerical error), you must submit a redetermination request.
+Note: Claims adjusted based on a determination made by CERT or the recovery auditor contractor (identified as TOB XXH) cannot be adjusted by the provider or by Palmetto GBA.
+Therefore, even if you do not dispute the overpayment decision but need to make other corrections to the claim (e.g., to correct a clerical error such as add/remove/change a HCPCS code or modifier), you must submit a redetermination request.

 If you do not request a redetermination or make payment in full by the 39th day:

 - A withholding is initiated on the RA dated the 40th day from the initial demand letter

 - Interest accrues on the money owed from the date of the initial demand letter